-- 5899 Currently, entities often disclose unusual or similarly described expenses and income in order to exclude them from information about underlying or normalised earnings.
+- 55100 Currently, entities often disclose unusual or similarly described expenses and income in order to exclude them from information about underlying or normalised earnings.
 However, users of financial statements express concerns that the way entities provide this information varies significantly.
-It is often not clear how or why items have been identified as unusual. - 59100 EFRAG therefore acknowledges that information about unusual items is relevant for users of financial statements and that currently there is diversity in practice on how entities provide such information.
+It is often not clear how or why items have been identified as unusual. - 56101 EFRAG therefore acknowledges that information about unusual items is relevant for users of financial statements and that currently there is diversity in practice on how entities provide such information.
 EFRAG notes the findings of ESMA Report On the use of Alternative Performance Measures and on the compliance with ESMA APM Guidelines (ESMA32-334-150) (ESMA APM Report).
 In its report, ESMA points to the most common adjustments to the APMs items are restructuring and impairment costs.
-EFRAG notes, however, that the ESMA APM Report only covers entities that are required to apply ESMA APM Guidelines. - 60101 Therefore, EFRAG welcomes the proposals to introduce a definition of unusual income and expenses, guidance to help entities identify unusual income and expenses, and to require entities to disclose such items in the notes to financial statements, in a single place. - 102 However, EFRAG highlights that the scope of the IASB's definition seems to be rather narrow, particularly when considering B67, as it only focuses on whether expenses/income will occur in the future.
-This would restrict the number of unusual items identified and, consequently, limit the usefulness of the disclosures. - 64103 Instead, EFRAG suggests the IASB to consider not only items that will not occur in the future (as expressed in the ED) but also items that are occurring presently in the business, but only for a limited period of time (e.g. those identified in paragraph B15 of the ED such as restructuring costs).
-Such information would be useful to users of financial statements to forecast future cash flows and identify any disrupts in the earnings trend.
+EFRAG notes, however, that the ESMA APM Report only covers entities that are required to apply ESMA APM Guidelines2. - 57102 Therefore, EFRAG welcomes the proposals to introduce a definition of unusual income and expenses, guidance to help entities identify unusual income and expenses, and to require entities to disclose such items in the notes to financial statements, in a single place. - 103 However, EFRAG highlights that the scope of the IASB's definition seems to be rather narrow, particularly when considering B67, as it only focuses on whether expenses/income will occur in the future.
+This would restrict the number of unusual items identified and, consequently, limit the usefulness of the disclosures. - 58104 Instead, EFRAG suggests the IASB to consider not only items that will not occur in the future (as expressed in the ED) but also items that are occurring presently in the business, but only for a limited period of time (e.g. those identified in paragraph B15 of the ED such as restructuring costs).
+Such information would be useful to users of financial statements to forecast future cash flows and identify any disrupts in the earnings trend. - 59105 Furthermore, there may be a tendency for preparers to continue to focus on unusual expenses rather than unusual income.
+Thus, EFRAG considers that the explanations in paragraph BC130 on neutrality in relation to equivalent reporting for unusual income and expense are relevant and could be reflected in the final standard.
+In this regard, EFRAG would welcome a strong principle from the IASB to define unusual items.